jaredly/geometricart/Roadmap.md

 UP NEXT:

-Looks like lineCircle intersection is wonky -- see example.
+- [x] Looks like lineCircle intersection is wonky -- see example.
+- [ ] vertical lines are wrongg

 THEN